fiolj/sparta/doc/compute_property_grid.rst

 The values are stored in a per-grid vector or array as discussed below.

 *Id* is the grid cell ID.
-In SPARTA each grid cell is assigned a unique ID which represents its location, in a topological sense, within the hierarchical grid.
+In SPARTA each grid cell is assigned a unique ID which represents its logical location within the hierarchical grid.
 This ID is stored as an integer such as 5774983, but can also be decoded into a string such as 33-4-6, which makes it easier to understand the grid hierarchy.
 In this case it means the grid cell is